jd-coderepos/rag-reranker-QA/README.md

-# Demo LLM with RAG
+# 📑 RAG with Cross-Encoders Re-ranking Demo Application

 This is a demo project showcasing a Large Language Model (LLM) integrated with Retrieval-Augmented Generation (RAG).
 The project demonstrates how to utilize LLMs for advanced document retrieval and text generation tasks.